Healing After Stroke with Yoga

 Understanding Stroke and Its Aftermath

-Before diving into alternative approaches, it’s important to grasp what this serious neurological event truly involves.
-It occurs when circulation to the brain is interrupted—either by a clot blocking an artery or by a vessel bursting.
-This interruption prevents oxygen from reaching certain areas, causing cell damage and leading to difficulties in movement, memory, and emotional regulation.
+Before exploring alternative approaches, it’s essential to understand what this serious neurological crisis involves.
+Circulation to brain tissue can suddenly drop—either due to a clot blocking an artery or a vessel bursting.
+Once flow stops, oxygen cannot reach affected regions, causing cell damage that may result in challenges with movement, memory, or emotional regulation.

 Some typical effects include: